amykapernick/blog/site/posts/fixing-spam-on-wordpress.md

 ## Captcha for WP Forms

 If Akismet isn't enough to stop the spam (or you want to stop it before it gets that far), you can also set up your contact form to show a CAPTCHA to help prevent bots submitting spam to your form.
-I use [WPForms](https://wpforms.com/) and [Google reCAPTCHA](https://www.google.com/recaptcha/intro/v3.html), but there are many alternatives out there, this is just a combination I've found works well and is easy to set up
+I use [WPForms](https://wpforms.com/) and [Google reCAPTCHA](https://www.google.com/recaptcha/intro/v3.html), but there are many alternatives out there, this is a combination I've found works well and is easy to set up

 ![](/img/dev/wordpress-forms-spam/form_captcha.png)